abdulrahim2002/open-pocket-docs/docs/API-spec/Endpoints/get.md

 ## Retriving a user's pocket data

-Pocket's `/v3/get` endpoint is a single call that is incredibly versatile.
-Examples of requests you can make:

-- Retrieve a user’s list of unread items
-- Sync data that has changed since the last time your app checked
-- Retrieve paged results sorted by the most recent saves
-- Retrieve just videos that the user has saved
-- Search for a given keyword in item’s title and URL
-- Retrieve all items for a given domain
-- And more
+To retrieve item(s) from a user’s Pocket list, you’ll make a request to the `/v3/get` endpoint.
+It also allows you to add filters on top of retrieved items.

 ---

 ## Required Permissions

-To use the `/v3/get` endpoint, your consumer key must have the **"Retrieve"** permission.
+To use the `/v1/get` endpoint, your consumer key must have the **"Retrieve"** permission.

 ---

-## Retrieving a User's Pocket Data

-To retrieve item(s) from a user’s Pocket list, you’ll make a request to the `/v3/get` endpoint.

 ### Method URL